 What Kinds of Details and Embellishments Are Appropriate for the Mother of the Bride’s Dress?

-Your mom is one of the hosts of the evening, so she should dress up accordingly.
+One of her mother of the bride duties is serving as one of the hosts of the evening, so she should dress up accordingly.
 For a daytime wedding, lace or rushing is a great embellishment option.
 For an evening wedding, she should look for details like sequins or beading, since sparkle adds to the formality of the attire.
 Lace is also a great option, especially if it has sparkling accents.
 The details depend on what makes your mom comfortable.
-Some women prefer higher necklines or longer sleeves, while others love off-the-shoulder styles.
+Some women prefer higher necklines or long sleeves, while others love off-the-shoulder styles.
 Help your mom narrow down the details she loves best, then shop together for a dress that combines them all.

 When helping your mom decide on embellishments for her dress, look for design elements that work well with your own dress, whether it’s lace detailing or a similar neckline.